 Part of this process will be applying for a Federal Student Aid Personal Identification Number (PIN).
 The PIN allows you to sign your FAFSA electronically.
 Both you and your parent each must apply for your own PIN if parent information is being provided on the FAFSA.

 New students will receive an award letter detailing your total financial aid package.
 If you wish to accept and/or decline the financial aid offer, you must login to BannerWeb and do so online.
 Please check your preferred email daily for updates.
-Use the Financial Aid Comparison Worksheet to compare UD's costs to other schools you are considering.
+Use the Financial Aid Comparison Worksheet (2014/15 version) to compare UD's costs to other schools you are considering.

 Returning undergraduate students will receive an award notification of your financial aid package through email after April 1st.
 If you wish to accept and/or decline the financial aid offer, you must login to BannerWeb and do so online.
 Please check your preferred email daily for updates.
 Failure to check your email regularly, could result in a delay in processing your financial aid.

 If you accept your Federal Direct Loan(s) and you are a new borrower at UD, you will be required to complete a Federal Direct Loan Master Promissory Note (MPN) and Direct Loan Entrance Counseling at StudentLoans.gov.
 Failure to do so will keep your loan from disbursing to your account, and ultimately in the cancellation of your loan.

 but you are classified as a Texas resident and therefore are eligible to pay the Texas in-state tuition rate, use the 2013-14 TASFA application (PDF) (2014/15 version coming soon).
 To use this application, your classification as a Texas resident must not be due to a waiver, such as an in-state scholarship or an assistantship.